Goals of the Clinic To Community program:

 If you are under 18 and have epilepsy or if you have a child with epilepsy and would like to set up an appointment, please email firstname.lastname@example.org or complete the contact form below.

-Epilepsy Ottawa is running a pilot project of Clinic to Community for adults who have been diagnosed with epilepsy in the last 18 months.
+Epilepsy Ottawa is running a pilot project of Clinic to Community for adults with epilepsy.
 Participants in the pilot project will meet with a Clinic to Community Educator (family members and friends are welcome to attend this meeting as well), complete a survey prior to this meeting, and complete a survey one month after the meeting.

-If you are 18 or over, have been diagnosed with epilepsy within the last 18 months, and would like to participate in our pilot program, please email email@example.com or complete the contact form below.
+If you are 18 or over, have epilepsy, and would like to participate in our pilot program, please email email@example.com or complete the contact form below.

 Please contact me about meeting with a Clinic to Community Educator: